1954 United States Senate elections: Retirements

 One Republican and one Democrat retired instead of seeking re-election.
 Two Republicans and one Democrat also retired instead of finishing the unexpired term.

 Defeats

 Three Republicans and two Democrats sought re-election, and two Republicans and one Democrat also sought election to finish the unexpired term, but lost in the primary or general election.

+Party entrance

+Wayne Morse (I-OR) who caucused with the Democrats, officially joined the party in April 1955.